Assignment 3: Inverted Indexing due 4:00 pm Feb. 25

-This assignment is to be completed in MapReduce in Java.
+This assignment is to be completed in Spark using Scala.
 You will be working in the same repo as before, except that everything should go into the package namespace ca.uwaterloo.cs451.a3.

-Look at the inverted indexing and boolean retrieval implementation in Bespin.
 Make sure you understand the code.
-Starting from the inverted indexing baseline BuildInvertedIndex, modify the indexer code in the following ways:
+Starting from the inverted indexing baseline BuildInvertedIndexBasic, modify the indexer code in the following ways:

 1. Index Compression.
-The index should be compressed using VInts: see org.apache.hadoop.io.WritableUtils.
+The index should be compressed using VInts / VLongs: see org.apache.hadoop.io.WritableUtils.
 You should also use gap-compression (i.e., delta-compression) techniques as appropriate.

 Note: Do not unnecessarily change code not directly related to points #1-#3 above.
-In particular, do not change how the documents are tokenized and do not remove df in BuildInvertedIndex.
+In particular, do not change how the documents are tokenized and do not change how the document IDs are generated (see the note above that you MUST generate them before attempting to repartition).

 This new indexer should be named BuildInvertedIndexCompressed.
 This new class should be in the package ca.uwaterloo.cs451.a3.
 Make sure it works on the Shakespeare collection.